-Most dog owners will tell you that their pets are awesome, and if you ask them if they think their dog loves them, most of the time you’ll be met with a positive answer.
-But do dogs feel love or any kind positive emotion to similar to how a human does?
+Most dog owners will tell you that their pets are awesome.
+They love their dogs, and their dogs seem to love them back.
+But do dogs genuinely feel love or any kind of positive emotion similar to how a human does for that matter?
 This is a question that has eluded scientists for a long time.

-He reached this conclusion after performing MRI scans on over a dozen dogs and found the same brain region responsible for positive emotions in humans is activated in dogs as well.
+He reached this conclusion after performing MRI scans on over a dozen dogs, finding the same brain region responsible for positive emotions in humans is activated in dogs as well.

 Dog emotions, not too different from ours